dpup/meshtastic-check-mate/README.md

 _TCP based bot that monitors **private** channels and responds to radio checks._

-## Set up
+## Requirements

+- Python3.x
+- Meshtastic Python Library
-This program requires a meshtastic node connected via WiFi to the same network as the machine running this program.
-I use a Heltec V3 for this.
+- [Meshtastic](https://meshtastic.org) node connected via WiFi to the same network as the machine running this program.
+I use a Heltec V3.

+## Installation

 Make sure python3 is installed, then clone the repo: